 When I am sinking, the anchor for my spirit is found in connecting with God through prayer and His Word.
 As I recall jarring attitudes during turbulent moments, I see that my “wings” became steady only when my focus returned to our Father in Heaven.

-My daughter and I have been singing the chorus to the song “Let Us Go to the Mount,” by Stephen Rouse (Based on Micah 6:8).
+We have been singing the song, “Let us Go to the Mount,” by Stephen Rouse as I’ve been studying for this article.

 The words in the chorus are simply: